eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 ## light clients

+Light clients are implementatons of the client software that use minimal resources.
 The exisiting DevP2P LES network is designed using a client/server architecture – with light-clients as the clients, and full nodes as the servers (today, the term light-client is usually used to refer to a client of the existing DevP2P LES network).

 Since this architecture puts all the load on full nodes, and full nodes are already heavy to run, most node runners don’t activate this option.